The SKAdNetwork Raw Data page (SKAdNetwork > Raw Data) lets you see the original (raw) information received through SKAdNetwork postbacks.

 - Snapchat forwards postbacks once a day at a fixed time.

 - Twitter provides an API that provides all postbacks for a day in one query.
 Singular extrapolates that to provide updated data within a 24 hour period.

 - Facebook and Google Adwords provide APIs that provide data based on estimated install dates.
 Singular queries these APIs once a day.
 However, because the install dates are estimated, it may take longer for the data to be complete.

 Apple has an internal censoring mechanism by which they hide publisher IDs for those publishers that do not meet a threshold of installs.
 Talk to your network about using a select number of publishers.

 SKAN is Singular's SKAdNetwork solution.
 The SKAN dimensions contain SKAdNetwork data, pulled directly from the SKAdNetwork postback.
 Only the name of the "Publisher" field was changed to match Singular terminology.

 |Singular Dimension||Original Field in SKAdNetwork Postback|

 |SKAN Network ID||ad-network-id|

 |SKAN Publisher ID||source-app-id|

 The App and Source dimensions contain SKAdNetwork postback data that is normalized to match the rest of the data in Singular.
 The SKAN View Through dimension contains SKAdNetwork postback data that is not normalized.
-The Country dimension is no longer provided in the postback and is instead derived from cost-side data.

 - App: The app name in Singular.
 This field is populated based on SKAN App ID, which is the ID given to the app in the SKAdNetwork framework.